deeeed/universe/packages/publisher/README.md

+> ⚠️ **WARNING: DEVELOPMENT IN PROGRESS** ⚠️
+>
+> This package is currently under active development and is **NOT** ready for production use.
+> The API is unstable and subject to breaking changes.
+Please check back later for the stable release.

 # @siteed/publisher

 A flexible and powerful release management tool designed for JavaScript/TypeScript monorepos.
 Automates version management, changelog generation, and package publishing with support for various package managers and CI/CD workflows.